kwiatks/climate-change-setup-oxford/README.md

 ## Calling PAIRS and TWC APIs within Watson Studio

 We will be using IBM Watson Studio and Jupyter Notebooks to call both PAIRS and TWC APIs for this event.
-Once teams have been formed, emails of the technical representatives in each team will be collected and detailed instuctions shared with them.
+Once teams have been formed, emails of the technical representatives in each team will be collected and the.
+Project zip file will be sent to them.

 ### Setting up Watson Studio for the first time